fpereiro/gotoB/readme.md

 }
 ```

-If you come from other frameworks, these functions are called *views*.
-Breaking with existing convention, we won't call them that, because that term is neither intuitive nor precise.
-We shall call them something more concrete: *bricks*.
+If you come from other frontend frameworks, these functions are called *views*.
+Breaking with existing convention, we won't call them that, because that term is neither intuitive nor accurate.
+We shall call them something rather more concrete: *bricks*.
 Why?
 Because they produce HTML, which then gets transformed by the browser into visible elements on the screen.
 Bricks are the visible part of the application.

 From now on, a `brick` will be a function that returns either liths or lithbags.

-It is possible (but not mandatory) to generate CSS with gotoв (see the details [here](https://github.com/fpereiro/lith#litcs)), but let's better leave that for later.
+It is possible and even handy (but not mandatory) to generate CSS with gotoв (see the details [here](https://github.com/fpereiro/lith#litcs)), but we can leave that for later.

-How do we go from a brick to seeing something on the screen?
+How do we go from a brick to putting something on the screen?
 Enter `B.mount`.

 ### `B.mount`

-To convert the output of our brick into HTML and place it somewhere on the page, use `B.mount`.
+To convert the output of our brick into HTML and place it somewhere on the page, gotoв provides `B.mount`.
 This function takes two arguments: the `target` (the DOM element where the HTML will be placed) and a brick (the function that generates the liths that will be converted to HTML).
 For example:

 ```javascript
 var helloWorld = function () {